nf2337/Mapping-Global-Foodscapes/tutorial5.md

 Rename the file **Tutorial-5-iNatralist** and store it in your folder for Tutorial 5.

+*note: if you were not able to create an iNaturalist account, you can download the data from [here](https://drive.google.com/file/d/1wuUxzzEbzuGDgrkLOI4enhpxn9XWbQn_/view).*

 ## Adding iNaturalist data in QGIS

 Open QGIS.
 Before we start, lets note that the maps we made for tutorials 1-4 were all global in scale, in other words, we were mapping the whole world, and using coordinate reference system that is appropriate for such a large landmass.